Sound Sleep Program

 • Cognitive Behavioural Therapy for insomnia

-Following this discussion with you, your physiotherapist will outline goals and a plan, to improve the quality and quantity of sleep.
+Following this discussion with you, your physiotherapist will outline goals and a plan to improve the quality and quantity of sleep.

-Sleep Research
+Sleep ResearchSetup-3

-Dr Doug Cary, Practice Principal of Esperance Physiotherapy developed an interest in the relationship between spinal pain and sleep posture which started with his observations that clients were presenting to health services with morning symptoms of stiffness and pain, having gone to bed with no symptoms.
+Dr Doug Cary, Practice Principal of Esperance Physiotherapy, developed an interest in the relationship between spinal pain and sleep posture, which started with his observations that clients were presenting to health services with morning symptoms of stiffness and pain, having gone to bed with no symptoms.
 Given we sleep 1/3 of our life, and sleep is a critical part of recovery, both physical and mental, making sure your sleep is restorative is vital.

-Setup-3Over time Doug developed a theory that certain sleep postures were responsible and provided clients with advice to avoid possible provocative sleeping postures.
-This approach appeared to have sound clinical reasoning and biological plausibility, and experience provided over time some evidence suggests that changing sleep posture may reduce morning symptoms of pain and stiffness.
+Over time, Doug developed a theory that specific sleep postures were responsible and provided clients with advice to avoid possible provocative sleeping postures.
+This approach appears to have sound clinical reasoning and biological plausibility, and experience over time suggests that changing sleep posture may reduce morning pain and stiffness.
 However, there is very limited actual research examining the relationship between nocturnal posture and pain and it is not known if patients can change or maintain their sleep posture as requested.
 So in 2011, he enrolled in a Master's by research at Curtin University and over 4 years, undertook research to determine a means of accurately observing and measuring sleep posture in a person's normal environment - not in a metropolitan sleep centre.

 You can read about the ongoing research here or you can complete the online Sleep Mastery Course here.